Translation Services FAQ

 Yes.
 If you have a large translation job and would like to see example translations or a list of reference publishers before going ahead with translation, please send an enquiry to the address above.
 Please indicate the type of material that you need translated: if possible, a sample translation in a similar field will then be provided.

-Do you provide certified translations?
+Do you provide "certified" translations?